idexus/CodeMarkup-WinUI/README.md

 # In Your Project

 __CodeMarkup for WinUI__ replaces some standard WinUI classes by subclassing them and adding new constructors and `IEnumerable` interface implementation.
-To use CodeMarkup controls in your projects, you need to include the `using CodeMarkup.WinUI.Controls` statement inside your app namespace.
+To use CodeMarkup controls in your projects, you need to include the `using CodeMarkup.WinUI` statement inside your app namespace.

 ```cs
 using Windows.UI;